xiziphus/mcplnavigator/README.md

-# Label Printing and Work Order Management System
+# Automatic Label Printing and Work Order Management System for Cable Manufacturing using Auto-coilers

 ## Overview